-Vigo, the largest city in Galicia and heart of the Rías Baixawas, was a port on our Iberian Peninsula cruise aboard the Grand Princess that lead us to one of the world’s most sacred pilgrimages, Way of St. James in English.
+Vigo, Spain, the largest city in Galicia and heart of the Rías Baixawas, was a port on our Iberian Peninsula cruise aboard the Grand Princess.
+The cruise led us to one of the world’s most sacred pilgrimages, Camino de Santiago, orthe Way of St. James in English.
 The path to the shrine of the Apostle St. James is a pilgrimage many make as a spiritual path or for spiritual growth.
 Hikers and cyclists enjoy the organized route, too, which brings thousands of people each year.

-The day I visited Vigo, there was a torrential downpour, but it did not dampen the spirits of the people we saw on foot making their way into the site.

-The scenes of people genuflecting and praying and waiting in line for the altar boxes was something very special that I am lucky to have witnessed.
-Thousands of visitors still arrive daily.
+The scenes of people genuflecting and praying and waiting in line for the altar boxes was something very special that I got to be part of.
+Thousands of pilgrims arrive daily.
 The church felt welcoming and warm, and I wanted to capture every little thing in photograph.